WayneMurphy/WayneMurphy.github.io/README.md

-# Michael-Wayne.github.io
+# Wayne Murphy 's Personal Site
-For a life with lasting health, deep affection, and continuous development.
+##### For a life of lasting health, deep affection, and continuous development.
+---